stamler/tybalt_turbo/descriptions/rejection.md

     - timeSheetId (string): The ID of the timesheet to reject.
   - like the approve-timesheet route, this route verifies that the requestor's auth id matches the approver column in the time_sheet record
-  - If the timesheet is already locked, it throws an error
+  - If the timesheet is already committed, it throws an error
   - If the timesheet is not submitted it throws an error
   - Everything is performed in a transaction.
 See the approve-timesheet route for details of this.
 If the checks pass, the time_sheets record is updated